Kivalina Airport

 Kivalina Airport (IATA: KVL, ICAO: PAVL, FAA LID: KVL) is a state-owned public-use airport located in Kivalina, a city in the Northwest Arctic Borough of the U.S. state of Alaska.
+Kivalina Airport provides air transportation for residents and connects the community to regional hubs like Kotzebue and other parts of Alaska.

 Facilities

 Kivalina Airport has one runway (12/30) with a gravel surface measuring 3,000 x 60 ft.
 (914 x 18 m).